Tobi-ctrl/pysonofflan/README.rst

     Options:
       --host TEXT          IP address or hostname of the device to connect to.
+      --outlet TEXT        Outlet to switch (for multi switch).
       --device_id TEXT     Device ID of the device to connect to.
       --inching TEXT       Number of seconds of "on" time if this is an Inching/Momentary switch.